Research Methodology

 Validation & Rating

-- Medium confidence: Single authoritative source or industry consensus
+- Medium confidence: one authoritative source or a documented expert consensus

 Publication & Schema